nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 Ensure that the Request for transferring the ownership of a File is only sent to one peer.
 It must not be sent to multiple peers, since there can only be one owner for each File.
-If the same Request was sent to multiple peers, after the first of them accepted it the others would receive an error.
+If the same Request was sent to multiple peers, once the first of them accepted it, the others would receive an error.
 {: .notice--warning}

 ### Request via RelationshipTemplate